dakilaledesma/intro-ml/cnn-tutorial.md

 Now that our data is ready, let's define our convolutional neural network.
 As you can see, it comes with the essentials found in a typical convolutional neural network:
 * Convolution layers for feature extraction
 * MaxPooling for dimensionality reduction
-* Flatten layer for Dense layer
+* Flatten layer to flatten the repesentations, to be classified by the Dense layer
 * Dense layers for classification

 Other than that, the rest you've already seen in the MLP tutorial.